 The following tables set forth our selected consolidated financial data.
 You should read the following selected consolidated financial data in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Unaudited Pro Forma Consolidated Financial Information" our unaudited consolidated financial statements, and our consolidated financial statements and the related notes thereto and other financial data included elsewhere in this prospectus.
 We operate on a 52- or 53-week fiscal year ending on the Thursday on or preceding December 31.
 The data presented contains references to fiscal 2012, fiscal 2013, fiscal 2014, fiscal 2015 and fiscal 2016, which represent our fiscal years ended December 27, 2012, December 26, 2013, December 25, 2014 and December 29, 2016 all of which were 52-week periods, and December 31, 2015, which was a 53-week period.
+Our first fiscal quarter consists of thirteen weeks for fiscal 2016 and fiscal 2017, respectively.

 We have derived the selected consolidated statement of operations data for fiscal 2014, 2015 and 2016 and the related selected balance sheet data as of fiscal 2015 and 2016 year end from our audited consolidated financial statements, which are included elsewhere in this prospectus.
 The selected consolidated statement of operations data for fiscal 2012 and 2013 and the selected balance sheet data as of fiscal 2012, 2013, and 2014 year end, have been derived from our audited consolidated financial statements not included in this prospectus.
-Historical results are not indicative of the results to be expected in the future.
+We have derived the selected consolidated financial data as of March 30, 2017 and for the thirteen weeks ended March 31, 2016 and March 30, 2017 from our unaudited condensed consolidated financial statements for the thirteen weeks ended March 31, 2016 and March 30, 2017 have been derived from our unaudited condensed consolidated financial statements included elsewhere in this prospectus and which have been prepared on a basis consistent with our annual audited consolidated financial statements.
+In the opinion of management, such unaudited financial data include all adjustments (consisting only of normally recurring adjustments) necessary for a fair presentation.
+Historical results are not indicative of the results to be expected in the future and results of operations for an interim period are not necessarily indicative of results for a full year.